IAAI-SIT/CMF-Net/README.md

-# CMF-Net
+# LCMF-Net
-CMF-Net: Collaborative Multimodal Fusion Network
-We will make the code publicly available when the paper is published.
+LCMF-Net: A Lightweight Collaborative Multimodal Fusion Network for Brain Tumor Segmentation We will make the code publicly available when the paper is published.